Chebyshev pseudosite matrix product state approach for the spectral functions of electron-phonon coupling systems: Results

 The Green's function of the Holstein polaron is

-Here, $\hat{H}$ is the Hamiltonian of the Holstein model with $U=0$ and on-site $e$-ph couplings only.
+Here, $\hat{H}$ is the Hamiltonian of the Holstein model with $U=0$ and only on-site $e$-ph couplings.
 We choose a phonon frequency comparable to electron hopping ($\omega_0/t=1$) and use the $e$-ph coupling $\gamma/t=\sqrt{2}$, which lies in the crossover regime between the large ($\gamma/t<\sqrt{2}$) and small ($\gamma/t>\sqrt{2}$) polarons.
 As shown in Fig.~\ref{Fig.main2}(b), a couple of subbands correspond to the excitations of an electron with one or more phonons, the intervals between which are about $\omega_0$.
-The polaron band agrees quantitatively with those from variational methods \cite{PhysRevB.60.1633}, which are labeled as markers in Fig.~\ref{Fig.main2}(b).
-The bottom of the energy band is about $-3.01t$ when $k\rightarrow 0$, close to the variational result on an infinite lattice (see Table~\uppercase\expandafter{\romannumeral1} of Ref.~\cite{PhysRevB.60.1633}).
-Moreover, the spectral functions calculated by SPS-MPS agree well with those from the momentum average approximation (MA) \cite{PhysRevB.74.245104} with a finite broadening $\eta=0.15$, as demonstrated side by side in Fig.~\ref{Fig.main2}(a-b).
+The polaron band agrees quantitatively with those from variational methods~\cite{PhysRevB.60.1633}, as indicated by the markers in Fig.~\ref{Fig.main2}(b).
+The bottom of the energy band is about $-3.01t$ when $k\rightarrow 0$, close to the variational result for an infinite lattice (see Table~\uppercase\expandafter{\romannumeral1} of Ref.~\cite{PhysRevB.60.1633}).
+Moreover, the spectral functions calculated by SPS-MPS agree well with those from the momentum average approximation (MA)~\cite{PhysRevB.74.245104} with a finite broadening $\eta=0.15$, as demonstrated side by side in Fig.~\ref{Fig.main2}(a-b).